zoolanders/documentation/src/essentials-for-yootheme-pro/addons/sources/troubleshooting.md

-# Sources Issues
+# Sources Addon Related Issues

-Learn how to handle common issues with essential sources.
+Learn how to handle common issues within essential sources addon.

 ## A Source is Triggering a Fatal Error